 Fill your days with trips to historic whisky distilleries, leisurely walks in ancient woodlands, enjoy a round of golf, salmon fishing in the mighty Tay River or enjoy the thrill of white water rafting.
-Sample delicious food and drink in the city of Perth, explore an array of castles, historic buildings and museums that will bring the region’s compelling past to life and discover an eclectic music scene which incorporates T in the Park, the biggest music festival in Scotland.
+Sample delicious food and drink in the city of Perth, explore an array of castles, historic buildings and museums that will bring the region’s compelling past to life and discover an eclectic music scene with many music festivals to enjoy in the Summer months.
 You might need to stay a few nights.

 Scotland is the home of golf and remains one of the nation’s key attractions.
 Persie Croft B&B enjoys a fabulous location being in close proximity to some of Scotland’s most prestigious golf courses at Gleneagles, where The 3 champion golf courses are regarded among the best in the world.

 Auchterarder golf club is situated just round the corner from Persie Croft.
 The parkland course has spectacular views towards Gleneagles and the Ochil hills.
 Visitors are welcomed all year round.

 These can be booked in advance @

 There are a number of National Cycle Network (NCN) routes which pass through Perthshire, allowing you to explore the area at your own pace.